How to Unblock a Shower Drain Without Chemicals

 Step 2: Clean the Drain

-You can pour one cup of baking powder down your drain, followed by one cups of vinegar.
-Make sure to cover this drain immediately with a towel or a towel to ensure that the reaction doesn’t go out of control!
+You can pour one cup of baking powder down your drain followed by one cup of white vinegar.
+Make sure to cover with a rag or cloth.
+Cover the drain immediately using a cloth or rag so that the reaction doesn’t go over the top!

 Step 4: Wait

-It should take about 30 minutes while the mixture does its work.
-You should hear some fizzing and bubbling – this means it’s working!
+You should wait for around 30 minutes as the mix works its magic.
+There should be some sound and bubbling – this means it’s working!

-Clean the cover thoroughly and flush the water with boiling.
-This should clear all debris remaining and help get your water flowing smoother.
+Clean the cover thoroughly and flush it with boiling water.
+This should clear all debris remaining and help make sure that the water flows smoother.

 Method 2: Wire Hanger

-Straighten a wire hanger as straight as you can while leaving the other end in its original shape.
+Straighten out a wire hanger to the greatest extent as possible, leaving the other end of the hanger in its original shape.

 Step 2: Make an Hook

-Place the hook in the drain, and then fish looking for hair and debris.
-Take out whatever comes up.
+Place the hook in the drain and look to look for hair or debris.
+Get rid of anything that comes up.

 Method 3: Dry/Wet Vacuum